Forging Careers: Unleashing the Power of Metal Fabrication

 Metal Fabricator A metal fabricator constructs and assembles metal structures, equipment, and machinery.
 They use specialized tools, such as shears, press brakes, and saws, to cut, shape, and bend metals according to project specifications.
 Metal fabricators often work with stainless steel, aluminum, and other types of metal.
 Proficiency in metalworking tools, ability to read and interpret technical drawings, knowledge of different metals and their properties, attention to detail, problem-solving skills $35,000 – $60,000 per year

 CNC Machinist A CNC machinist operates computer numerical control (CNC) machines to fabricate metal parts with precision.
 They set up and load materials, adjust machine settings, and monitor the machining process.
-CNC machinists also perform routine maintenance on the machines to ensure optimal .
+CNC machinists also perform routine maintenance on the machines to ensure optimal performance.
 Proficiency in operating CNC machines, ability to interpret technical drawings, knowledge of machining processes, attention to detail, problem-solving skills $45,000 – $80,000 per year

-Sheet Metal Worker A sheet metal worker specializes in working with thin metal sheets to create products like ductwork, roofing, and ventilation systems.
+Sheet Metal Worker A sheet metal worker specializes in working with thin metal sheets to create products like , roofing, and ventilation systems.
 They measure, cut, shape, and join metal sheets using various techniques like soldering, riveting, and welding.
 Proficiency in sheet metal cutting and forming techniques, ability to read technical drawings, knowledge of different metals and their properties, attention to detail, manual dexterity $35,000 – $65,000 per year

 Quality Control Inspector A quality control inspector ensures that fabricated metal components meet the required quality standards and specifications.
 They inspect finished products, conduct tests, and identify any defects or non-conformities.
 Quality control inspectors play a crucial role in maintaining the overall quality and integrity of metal fabrication projects.
 Knowledge of quality control processes, ability to use measuring tools and equipment, attention to detail, analytical skills, ability to interpret technical specifications $40,000 – $70,000 per year